ceilfors/ceilfors.github.io/_posts/2014-03-30-30-lessons-for-living-marriage.md

 is called [Legacy Project][web] and it is still an ongoing project.
 He calls these older Americans as the 'expert' for various reason, mainly because *they have lived their lives*.
-I'm particularly affected the most with the anecdotes from these experts, that's what make the book special.
+I'm particularly affected the most with the anecdotes from these experts, and that's what make the book special.
 Pillemer lets the experts speak for themselves through their direct quotes.
 The lessons resonate stronger when you hear an 80 years old woman talk with her own words.